buildingbeautifuluis/buildingbeautifuluis.github.io/02-Chapter-2-The-Building-Blocks-of-Interfaces.md

 Buttons indicate an action – on click or touch – that users can take, and are typically labelled with text, an icon or both.
 You’ll use them throughout your interface in places like: dialogs, forms and toolbars.

-Google’s Material Design guidelines have [a useful overview of buttons](https://material.io/design/components/buttons.html) with an interactive demo that lets you preview button components and their different variations.
+Google’s Material Design guidelines have [a useful overview of buttons](https://material.io/design/components/buttons.html) with an interactive tool that lets you preview button components and their different variations.

 When designing a button, try and ensure it’s clearly communicated within your interface and looks ‘clickable’.
 This is particularly important if your button is for a [‘call to action’](https://www.optimizely.com/uk/optimization-glossary/call-to-action/).
 As the above illustration shows, you can adjust the emphasis of a button by varying its design.